What Is Collision Insurance?

 When to Drop Collision Coverage

 As vehicles age and depreciate, collision coverage may no longer make financial sense.
-Financial experts recommend the "10 times rule" as a guideline for deciding when to drop collision insurance.
+Financial experts recommend a few key guidelines for deciding when to drop collision insurance.
+Dropping collision typically saves drivers $250–$800 per year, reducing full coverage down closer to a liability-and-comprehensive-only policy.
+For a deeper look at older-car strategy, see when to drop full coverage on older vehicles.

 For example: